getconversio/node-bigcommerce/README.md

 ## Contributing

-This module was originally written to be used with [Receiptful](https://receiptful.com) and is used in a production environment currently.
+This module was originally written to be used with [Conversio](https://conversio.com) and is used in a production environment currently.
 This will ensure that this module is well maintained, bug free and as up to date as possible.

-Receiptful's developers will continue to make updates as often as required to have a consistently bug free platform, but we are happy to review any feature requests or issues and are accepting constructive pull requests.
+Conversio's developers will continue to make updates as often as required to have a consistently bug free platform, but we are happy to review any feature requests or issues and are accepting constructive pull requests.